 These ‘expert specialist advisors’ must demonstrate their competency and knowledge and be able to demonstrate impartiality, integrity and sound reasoning, with evidence, for any proposed course of action or advice given.

-To help demonstrate impartiality, this expert specialist advisor could be an Authorising Engineer (Water) AE(W), acting as an auditor to monitor the effectiveness and performance of the Legionella control measures within an educational organisation without the competing influence of commercial interests.
-The AE(W) can also complete competency appraisals for those involved in the management of Legionella and other waterborne bacteria.
+To help demonstrate impartiality, this expert specialist advisor could be an independent consultant or Authorising Engineer (Water) AE(W), acting as an auditor to monitor the effectiveness and performance of the Legionella control measures within an educational organisation without the competing influence of commercial interests.
+They would assist the Water Safety Group, advise on legionella risk assessment, risk minimisation schemes, and ensure the latest regulations and guidance are adhered to.

 Step Three: